Aditya001-max/apna_project/README.md

 # apna_project
-this is project realted to mnagement
+this is project related to management